 A turntable or transfertable can be moved by the player only if it is viewed by him on the screen.
 If more than one turntable or transfertable is on view, the nearest one can be moved.
 The trainset (or trainsets) to be rotated or translated must be completely on the turntable or transfertable to start rotation.
 Messages of type "Train front on turntable" and "train rear on turntable" help stating that the train is fully on the rotating or transferring bridge.
 Before starting rotating or translating the train must be fully stopped, with reverser in neutral position and zeroed throttle.
 Moreover, if in activity or timetable mode, the player must first pass to manual mode pressing <Ctrl+M>.
-At this point you can rotate the turntable clockwise (or move the trasfertable to the right of its origin) with keys <Alt+C>, and counterclockwise (or move the trasfertable to the first of the two rails of the rotating or translating bridge is between the two rails where you want to stop, release the keys.
+At this point you can rotate the turntable clockwise (or move the trasfertable to the right of its origin) with keys <Alt+C>, and counterclockwise (or move the trasfertable to the left of its origin) with keys <Ctrl+C>.
+You must keep the keys pressed to continue rotation or translation .
+When the first of the two rails of the rotating or translating bridge is between the two rails where you want to stop, release the keys.
 Rotation or translation will continue up to perfect alignment.
 If necessary exit from manual mode (if you are again on a path in activity mode) and move the loco out of the turntable or transfertable.
 During rotation the train is in Turntable state (this can be seen in the Track Monitor).